antaresproject/docs/docs/antares_concepts/components_&_modules.md

 * ```isInstalled(string $name)``` - Checks if the given extension is installed. **(\*)**
 * ```isActive(string $name)``` - Checks if the given extension is active. **(\*)**
 * ```getExtensionPathByName(string $name)``` - Returns the absolute absolute path to the extension directory. **(\*)**
-* ```getExtensionByVendorAndName(string $vendor, string $name)``` - Returns the extension by the given vendor and package name, for example: antaresproject is the vendor part and component-example is the package name part.
+* ```getExtensionByVendorAndName(string $vendor, string $name)``` - Returns the extension by the given vendor and package name, for example: antaresproject is the vendor part and module-example is the package name part.
 * ```getSettings(string $name)``` - Returns the collection of settings for the given extension name. **(\*)**
 * ```hasSettingsForm(string $name)``` - Checks if the given extension has dedicated settings for or associated custom URL to the custom configuration page. **(\*)**

 **(\*)** - the name can be passed in two different ways:

 * standard way - In vendor/package format name just like the Composer supports.
 * backward way - To be compatible with previous releases of Antares, you can pass only last package name without vendor name and ```component-``` prefix.
 For example the ```antaresproject/component-ban-management``` name can be simplified by just ```ban_management```.
 The underscore will be replaced by the "-" char.
-This method can be used only for components which belong to the ```antaresproject``` vendor.
+This method can be used only for modules which belong to the ```antaresproject``` vendor.